rolspace/depstime/README.md

 > [!IMPORTANT]
 > Both `--compact` and `--full` options cannot be used together, if both are set, the `--compact` option takes precedence.

-`--yarn, -y`: Uses yarn instead of npm to retrieve dependency info.

-> [!IMPORTANT]
-> Only Yarn classic 1.x is supported.
-The command will fail if Yarn 2+ has already been setup inside a folder.
-> The command can be executed if it is run outside the folder where the package.json file is located and the path is added as a parameter to the command.